xyb3rt/physlock/README.md

 physlock is designed to be more lightweight, it does not have a plugin interface and it is not started using a shell script wrapper.

-physlock relies on the utmp file to contain an entry for the active console whose `ut_line` field is set to its device name, i.e. "tty1".
-Some graphical login managers do not write such entries per default.
-You have to manually set up `sessreg(1)` in order to use physlock with such a login manager.
+physlock tries to detect the user logged in on the active console by first searching the utmp file for an entry whose `ut_line` field equals the device name of the active console, e.g. "tty1".
+If no such entry is found, then physlock falls back to the owner of the device file of the active console.
+Some graphical login managers do neither write an appropriate utmp entry nor set the owner of the device file.
+You have to manually set up `sessreg(1)` in order to use physlock with such a graphical login manager.

 Installation
 ------------